-Our current reading period is June 8 - August 15.
+Our next reading period is March 1 - May 1.

 We publish stories, art and poetry that examine the connection between animals and humans, and the ways we and our lives are more similar than people assume.
 Some topics and themes to consider, but of course we are open to others: